react-rekindle/use-request/README.md

 - 👕 Typescript support.
 - 🗜️ 1.3kb after minified without gzip.
-- 📤 Easy to use with different request clinet.
+- 📤 Easy to use with different request client.

 ## Install